-You also pay for convenient set-up when you buy an Angel Watch.
 All US customers now receive a Red Pocket SIM card with their purchase.
 Red Pocket Mobile uses the AT&T cellular network and offers no-contract service plans starting at $10 per month for Angel Watch customers.
 This integrated service offers online activation for easy, plug-and-play setup.

 The only thing missing from Angel Watch is some sort of game or entertainment.
 But some parents might consider this an advantage since it could help to reduce screen time.

 At least your kiddo can have fun choosing from a variety of wristband colors for a healthy dose of self-expression.
 There are seven colors available for about $15 each.
 The watch itself comes with either a blue, black, or rose wristband and watch face surround.